 Muscles work in 3 different ways when under active tension:

 - Concentric: this is the method of muscle action most people are familiar with.
 The shortening of muscle fibers under tension, or in other words, the “lifting of a weight”.

-- Isometric: I’ve written an entire guide on this method of training previously.
+- Isometric: The origin of the Unshakable Strength Program – We’ve written an entire guide on this method of training previously.
 This is where the muscle is under active tension, but there is no significant change in muscle length and no movement actually occurs.
 E.g. pushing as hard as you can against a wall.

 - Eccentric: this is the one most bodybuilders are familiar with due to the “muscle damage” aspect of the motion.
 This is where the muscle lengthens under tension, or in other words, the lowering of a weight.

 While there is no perfect method of training, the key fault in our approach to training, often comes from the fact we only focus on the concentric portion of the movement.

 Let’s face it.
 No one cares.
 Throughout historical accounts of remarkable feats of strength, people only really document what someone was able to lift from A to B or hold in position.
 But there are very few (if any) records of what someone was able to lower under control.